 What is the climate like on the mountain?

-Due to the great elevation gain on a Kilimanjaro climb, you will experience all kinds of weather, from +30°C (+86°F) on the plains surrounding Kilimanjaro all the way down to -7 to -29°C (+20°F to -20°F) at the summit.
-So make sure you are prepared and bring the right set of clothing!
+Due to the great elevation gain on a Kilimanjaro climb, you will experience all kinds of weather, from 30° C (86° F) on the plains surrounding Kilimanjaro all the way down to -7 to -29° C (20° to -20° F) at the summit.
+So ensure you are prepared and bring the right clothing!

 What is the accommodation like?

-During the climb, you sleep in 3-person 4-season dome-style mountain tents, two people per tent.
+During the climb, we sleep in 3-person, 4-season dome-style mountain tents, two people per tent.
 These tents are modern and have an outer flysheet and large vestibules where you can store your equipment during the night.
-On the day before (arrival day) and after (departure day) the climb, you will stay in a comfortable lodge set in spacious grounds shaded by banana trees near Arusha or Moshi – with stunning views, rooms and facilities to match.
+On the day before the trek (arrival day) and the day after the trek (departure day), we stay in a comfortable lodge set in spacious grounds shaded by banana trees near Arusha or Moshi.
+Both have stunning views, with lovely rooms and facilities to match.
 We understand that coming from a week on the mountain, you want to treat yourself with a hot shower, great food and maybe a good bottle of wine to celebrate!

 What does a typical group look like?
 How many people?

-On our Kilimanjaro climbs, we aim to build groups of 6-10 fellow travellers, with 12 people being the limit.
-Follow Alice groups are typically made of 20 to 35 years old, sociable people from around the world who are looking to share an unforgettable adventure with you.
+On our Kilimanjaro climbs, we aim to build groups of 6 to 10 fellow travellers, with 12 people being the limit.
+Follow Alice groups are typically made up of 20 to 35 years olds who are sociable people from around the world looking to share an unforgettable adventure with you.

 Can I join a group as a single climber?